Before one can characterize

 averages calculated at some high-elevation sites tend to be higher

-is important.
-Many scientists continue to cite 7-h or 12-h average
+to cite the magnitude of 7-h or 12-h average concentrations for

-time is important because a 12-h average of 50 ppb over a 1-month
+averaging time is important because a 12-h average of 50 ppb

-period will elicit a very different vegetation effect than a
+over a 1-month period will elicit a very different vegetation

-a 12-h 50 ppb average elicits a 20% yield reduction is irrelevant
+stating that a 12-h 50 ppb average elicits a 20% yield reduction

 From the middle